 STEM CELL RESCUE: Patients then undergo autologous peripheral blood stem cell transplantation (PBSCT) on day 0.

-ARM II: Beginning at least 8 weeks after completion of induction therapy, patients receive cytarabine IV over 2 hours every 12 hours on days 1-4, and etoposide IV continuously over 96 hours on days 1-4.
+ARM II: Beginning no earlier than 4 weeks and no later than 12 weeks after day 1 of cycle 5 of induction therapy, patients receive cytarabine IV over 2 hours every 12 hours on days 1-4, and etoposide IV continuously over 96 hours on days 1-4.
 Beginning on day 4, patients also receive filgrastim SC once a day and continuing until absolute neutrophil count recovers.

 After completion of study treatment, patients are followed up every 3 months for 2 years, every 6 months for 3 years, and then yearly for 5 years.

 Trial Phase Phase II

 - Secondary IDs NCI-2012-00110, CDR0000721927

 - Clinicaltrials.gov ID NCT01511562